 Day three is a day-long stroll through the heart of Rome, visiting sights such as the Spanish Steps, the Pantheon, Piazza Navona, Largo di Torre Argentina, and the Trevi Fountain.

+Where to stay in Rome for 3 days, you ask?
 There are an almost overwhelming number of places to stay in Rome, but if you’re looking for somewhere clean, comfortable, and central, I can highly recommend Rome Armony Suites.

 Luca, the owner, was an invaluable resource for getting us tables at restaurants, helping us with directions, and even sorting out an issue we had with train travel to Civitavecchia.